 injury, or X-ray therapy.
 However, other types of scarring that may cause hair loss

-can be caused by diseases, such as lupus, bacterial or fungal skin infections, lichen
+can be caused by diseases.
+These include lupus, bacterial or fungal skin infections,

 - Trichotillomania (hair pulling).
 Hair pulling may cause hair loss.
 This condition is common in young children.